 Laramie Peak Endurance Challenge

-Basecamp at Friend Park Campground serves as the only aid station on course.
-It provides water, electrolytes, soda, coffee, fresh fruit, sweets, salty snacks, and made-to-order hot food such as burgers, pancakes, and grilled quesadillas.
-Basecamp also offers drop-bag space, crew access, and overnight fire pits when allowed.
+Basecamp at Friend Park Campground is the event hub and the only aid station on course.
+It provides water, electrolytes, soda, coffee, fresh fruit, snacks, and made-to-order hot food such as burgers, pancakes, and grilled quesadillas.
+The basecamp also offers drop-bag space, crew access, and fire pits when allowed.
+On-site medical coverage is provided by the Douglas Volunteer Fire Department.